Elementary planes in the Apollonian orbifold: Introduction

 as follows.
 Geometrically, $l(T(\alpha,\beta))$ gives the same plane as $l(\alpha,\beta)$, but the next spike along the direction of the orientation is lifted to $\infty$.

 The map $T$ is periodic on any input, as crowns have finitely many spikes.
 Markings of an elementary plane $P$ thus form one or two periodic orbits of $T$.

 A concrete way to classify elementary planes is then determining what orbits of markings give each type of elementary surfaces.
-Using a symbolic coding scheme analogous to cutting sequences for $\psl(2,\mathbb{Z})$ (see \S\ref{sec: diophantine}), we give a complete list of symbols for each type of elementary surfaces.
-For example, for ideal polygons we have:
+Using a symbolic coding scheme analogous to cutting sequences for $\psl(2,\mathbb{Z})$ (see \S\ref{sec: diophantine}), we give a complete list of symbols for each type of elementary surfaces: \begin{thm} The line $l(\alpha,\beta)$ gives an elementary plane if and only if the $T$-orbit of $(\alpha,\beta)$ or $(1-\alpha,1-\beta)$ contains a marking appearing in Table~\ref{tab: collected_symbols}. \end{thm}